Last updated: October 2019

 We’ll first teach you how to create Outlook folders using the Open/Export wizard.
 This will allow you to package all existing email / contacts and calendars in one shot.
 For advanced users, we’ll describe how to create the pst files manually.
 Once you have defined the data file, you can go ahead and populate your personal folder with specific email, calendars and contacts to it.
 Keep reading for the details.

 Couple of readers asked us about looking up for those .pst file after creating them.
-The easiest way to find your files is simply by searching for *.pst in Windows Search.
+The easiest way to find your files is simply by searching for files named *.pst in your Windows Search.

 Microsoft Outlook for MAC doesn’t use Outlook Data Folders.
-That said, it’s definitely possible to import pst files created on WIndows to Outlook for MAC.
+That said, it’s definitely possible to import pst files created on your Windows computer to Outlook for MAC.